atmajapamungkas/Monitoring_and_Prediction_System-_for-_Server-_Failure-_using-_Random-Forest/README.md

-# 🖥️ Server Health Failure Prediction
+# 🖥️ Monitoring and Prediction System for Server Failure

 A real-time server health monitoring dashboard with machine learning-based time-to-failure prediction, built with Python, Tkinter, and scikit-learn.